bfxdev/OBS/README.md

 ### Use for streaming

 You're of course welcome to use it on Twitch or wherever you want to.
-The shader was [already used](https://www.twitch.tv/videos/614098028) by PifLyon on the Twitch canal [Vieilles Touches](https://www.twitch.tv/vieillestouches).
+The shader is often used by PifLyon on the Twitch canal [Noix De Croco](https://www.twitch.tv/noixdecroco).

 ![Cedric](pics/cedric-oh-502x285.jpg)